 A blend of two casks with complementary characteristics: one finished for 64 months in second-fill Oloroso sherry, the other for the same period in second-fill Pedro Ximenez.

-Nose: Glenglassaugh Portsoy reveals fruity and spicy notes, with hints of dried fruit and caramel.
-Mouth: On the palate, this single malt reveals flavors of candied fruit, vanilla and toasted oak, offering a velvety texture and subtle sweetness.
-Finish: The finish is long and warm, leaving notes of tropical fruit and honey on the palate.
+Nose: Intense notes of peat, smoke and dried fruit emerge on the nose, foreshadowing a robust and complex taste experience.
+Mouth: On the palate, this Lagavulin 12-Year-Old reveals deep flavors of caramel, vanilla and spice, balanced by a subtle touch of sea salt.
+Finish: The finish is long and warm, leaving lingering notes of peat and burnt oak on the palate.

 Nose: Rich in dried fruit and slightly vinous, notes of breakfast cereal.